awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-lambda-sqs-lambda/README.md

 Out-of-the-box implementation of this Construct (without any overridden properties) will adhere to the following defaults:

 ### AWS Lambda Functions
-* Configure least privilege access IAM role for Lambda functions.
+* Configure limited privilege access IAM role for Lambda functions.
 * Enable reusing connections with Keep-Alive for NodeJs Lambda functions.
 * Enable X-Ray Tracing